influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 $
 ```

 Note that this command returns no status or additional messages.
-It fails or
+It fails or succeeds silently.
-succeeds silently.
-To verify the results use the `list topic-handlers` command.
+To verify the results, use the `list topic-handlers` command.

 **`list`**  The universal `list` command can be used to list both topics and topic handlers.

 * **`list topics`**  Use the `list topics` command to display all topics currently stored by Kapacitor.
 This command requires no further arguments.

 **Example 24: Listing topics**